 The Ultimate Guide to Vitamins in Skin Care

-When found in foods, vitamin A is a fat-soluble vitamin that has been shown to help with vision, organ-function, and our immune systems.
-In skin care, vitamin A is known by a different name: retinol.
-Retinol is commonly found in anti-aging skin care products.
-Kazin shares that retinol can help increase surface skin turnover—by helping to remove dead skin cells—decrease the appearance of pores, and help slow down excessive oil production.
+In skin care, vitamin A is known as retinol and it’s commonly found in anti-aging skin-care products.
+Kazin says that retinol can help increase surface skin turnover, minimize the appearance of pores, and help slow down excessive oil production.

-When looking to incorporate retinol into your skin care routine, Kazin warns to look for quality skin care products.
-“Every retinol is different,” she says.
+“Every retinol is different,” says Kazin.
 “Some [retinols] have a technology where the delivery system is better and time-released.”
 This means that the concentration of the ingredient doesn’t simply get dumped onto the skin at once, which she says can lead to irritation.
-Also remember that your skin needs to build up a tolerance to retinols and to start with a low concentration of the ingredient.
+Also remember that your skin needs to build up a tolerance to retinols, so you should start with a low concentration of the ingredient.

 When we think of B vitamins, biotin typically comes to mind.
 This vitamin is buzzed about in the hair industry since it’s been shown to help strengthen strands.
 There are subclasses of vitamin B that are found in skin-care products, like vitamin B5 (pantothenic acid) and vitamin B3 (niacinamide).
 According to NCBI, pantothenic acid is known to moisturize the skin, while niacinamide has anti-inflammatory properties that can calm and even out skin discoloration and tone.

 “You’ll find vitamin E in a lot of soothing, replenishing balms,” Kazin says.
 Vitamin E can also help to protect surface skin and plays an important part in anti-aging skin-care routines.
 According to NCBI, it has photoprotective properties that can help protect the skin from free-radicals caused by UV rays.